Quantum graphs of homomorphisms: Introduction

 \textbf{Notation.} When $H$ is a finite-dimensional Hilbert space, we write $L(H)$ for the space of linear operators on $H$, and when $a \in L(H)$, we write $a^\dagger$ for the Hermitian adjoint of $a$.
 We use this notation for the Hermitian adjoint throughout, speaking of $\dagger$-algebras and $\dagger$-homomorphisms, where others might speak of $*$-algebras and $*$-homomorphisms.
 When $\R$ and $\S$ are subspaces of $L(H)$, we write $\R, \S \leq L(H)$ and let $\R\cdot \S$ be the span of the set $\{rs \mid r \in \R, \, s \in \S\}$.
 Similarly, we write $\R^\dagger$ for the subspace $\{r^\dagger \mid r \in \R\}$.
 When $\cat{C}$ is a category, we write $\cat{C}(X,Y)$ for the set of all morphisms from an object $X$ to an object $Y$.

-\textbf{Acknowledgments.} The first author was supported by the Air Force Office of Scientific Research under Award No.~FA9550-21-1-0041 and by the National Science Foundation under Award No.~DMS-2231414.
-The second author was supported by the Austrian Science Fund (FWF) under Project DOI 10.55776/ PAT6443523.
+\textbf{Acknowledgments.} We thank Matthew Daws for his comments.
+The first author was supported by the Air Force Office of Scientific Research under Award No.~FA9550-21-1-0041 and by the National Science Foundation under Award No.~DMS-2231414.
+The second author was supported by the Austrian Science Fund (FWF) under Project DOI 10.55776/PAT6443523.